mafik/gatekeeper/README.md

 After installation you can remove the downloaded binary with `rm gatekeeper`.
 It's no longer needed.

+If you've seen a page with an installation log then it means that the process completed successfully. 🎉🎉 Congrats!

+#### Uninstallation

 To remove Gatekeeper, run `sudo systemctl disable --now gatekeeper` (this stops Gatekeeper and prevents it from starting again on next reboot).
-Also run `rm -rf /opt/gatekeeper` to remove any installed files.
+Also run `sudo rm -rf /opt/gatekeeper` to remove any installed files.

-### Limitations
+## Limitations

 Current feature set covers LAN interface configuration (including NAT) and most of the basic DHCP & DNS functionality.
 It should be usable for most home networks.
 In the future it may be extended with more "Home Gateway"-oriented features, such as WAN interface configuration, port forwarding, etc.